 For this pattern I used:

-One 100g hank each of WYS Bluefaced Leicester DK in Shades B and C.
+One 100g hank each of WYS Bluefaced Leicester DK – Undyed in shade B (shade 02 Natural Light Brown) and shade C (shade 03 Natural Brown).

-My Yarn Suggestions & Amounts: Knoll Mohair Tweed Four 50g balls of shade A, two 50g balls each of shade B and shade C.
+My Alternative Yarn Suggestions & Amounts: Mohair Tweed Four 50g balls of shade A and Two 50g balls each of shade B and shade C,

-OR if you wanted a grey version try WYS Illustrious DK Two 100g hanks of shade A, one 100g hank of shade B and shade C.
+or Illustrious Naturals DK Two 100g hanks of shade A and One 100g hank each of shade B and shade C.

 Click on the following for my How To videos that may help with this pattern: My Learn to Knit Videos and Using Mattress Stitch to Join Garter Stitch Edges together.